Skip To Main Content

 FA 200 • Novice Dance

 This full-year course will develop the beginning dancer in terms of knowledge of dance history, vocabulary, technique, choreography and performance skills.
-Students will explore aspects of movement, improvisation and choreography on an individual and group basis.

 Read More about FA 200 • Novice Dance